-ECON 197 Economics Topics (.5-4)
+ECON 197 Economics Topics

 Units awarded in topics courses are dependent upon the number of hours required of the student.
 Any combination of lecture, laboratory, or lecture/laboratory may be scheduled by the department.
 Refer to Class Schedule.
-Note: May be taken 4 times

 Transfer acceptability: CSU; UC - Credit determined by UC upon review of course syllabus.